frasten/wordpresscom-popular-posts/readme.txt

 on your post's title, and in your status bar you should see something like
 this: http://YOURSITE.com/wp-admin/post.php?action=edit&post=14
 Then **14** is the number you are looking for.

+== Changelog ==

+= 2.0.2 =
+* Regression: you couldn't set an empty title anymore.
+* Regression: You couldn't add HTML tags to the widget title.
+* Fix: more robust security checks.

+= 2.0.1 =
+* New feature: now you can use %post_category% in your format, to show the post's category.
+* New feature: now you can show posts from a specific category.

+= 2.0.0 =
+* New complete rewrite, using WP 2.8 Widget API.
+Note: from now on, this plugin will require at least WP 2.8
+* New feature: now you can add multiple widgets with their own different settings!
+* New feature: now you can exclude specific posts/pages by IDs.
+* New feature: don't show posts with a view count under x
+* New feature: now you can choose between unordered (<ul>) or ordered (<ol>) list.
+* Fix: now private posts are excluded from the list.
+* Fix: now deleted posts shouldn't appear anymore.
+* Fix: W3C Validation fix, thanks to Jonathan M. Hollin
+* Fix: fixed an issue with titles containing special characters/quotes.
+* Fix: removed the shortcodes from the excerpt, thanks to Peter.

+= 1.3.5 =
+* Added a workaround for a cache issue in stats plugin.

+= 1.3.4 =
+* Hopefully fixed a problem on some blogs, when displaying only posts or only pages.